-The Quarterly Return (CQ) is to be completed by all credit unions in Great Britain as at end March, end June, end September and end December.
+The Quarterly Return (CQ) is to be completed by all credit unions in the United Kingdom as at end March, end June, end September and end December.
 This form should be completed using the accruals-based accounting method.

 Please read CREDS in conjunction with these reporting instructions.